abd10abd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12, adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 13, creates a directory called my_dir with permissions 751 in the working directory.
-14, changes the group owner to school for the file hello
+14, changes the group owner to school for the file hello 15,changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.